-For example, if the master column is in the DEPT table and is named MasterAssignCM, and the detailed columns are in the ACCT table, then you would enter the following:
+For example, if the parent column is in the DEPT table and is named ParentAssignCM, and the detailed columns are in the ACCT table, then you would enter the following:

-'''

-DEPT.MasterAssignCM(ACCT)

-'''
+DEPT.ParentAssignCM(ACCT)

-When data records are to be inserted into a data range, Axiom first looks to the MasterAssignCM column in the DEPT table, and finds the entry for the current department.
+When data records are to be inserted into a data range, Axiom first looks to the ParentAssignCM column in the DEPT table, and finds the entry for the current department.
 Axiom then finds the specified column in the ACCT table and uses that column to assign calc methods to accounts.